maxxima/traefik-for-laravel-forge/README.md

-# Traefik for Laravel Forge
+# Traefik Proxy for Laravel Forge

 [![Laravel Forge Site Deployment Status](https://img.shields.io/endpoint?url=https%3A%2F%2Fforge.laravel.com%2Fsite-badges%2Fed322e5f-fb4d-4ab8-9fab-d0d54ce4f4e3%3Fdate%3D1%26commit%3D1&style=plastic)](https://forge.laravel.com/servers/699880/sites/2038639)

-This repo was forked from https://github.com/ijpatricio/traefik-for-forge.
+[Traefik Proxy](https://doc.traefik.io/traefik/) will help you get routing configured on your server between multiple services.

+This repo is a fork of [ijpatricio/traefik-for-forge](https://github.com/ijpatricio/traefik-for-forge), so be sure to check that out.
 There is an original blog post that accompanied that repo, https://blog.jpat.dev/how-to-deploy-docker-applications-with-laravel-forge, that gives a great overview of how to set up Traefik on Laravel Forge.
 That post was very helpful in getting Traefik working on Laravel Forge.

 However, the post didn't allow me to get Plausible Analytics working with Traefik.